Health & Safety

 A lot of parents wonder if baby wipes dry out.

-The answer is definitely yes, and this is in fact the number one reason why baby wipes expire.
+The answer is definitely yes, and this is in fact the number one reason why they expire.

-Some of the purest and most sensitive baby wipes contain up to 99.9% water.
+Some of the purest and most sensitive products contain up to 99.9% water.

-Even wipes that aren’t designed for such sensitive skin are usually made with at least 95% water.
+Even ones that aren’t designed for such sensitive skin are usually made with at least 95% water.

-With such a high water content, baby wipes are prone to drying out very quickly if they are left open (more on this later).
+With such a high water content, these products are prone to drying out very quickly if they are left open (more on this later).

-But even if you re-seal a pack of baby wipes, the water can still evaporate fairly quickly and drying out will become an issue over a few days or weeks.
+But even if you re-seal a pack, the water can still evaporate fairly quickly and drying out will become an issue over a few days or weeks.

 This is especially true if they are exposed to hot, dry conditions or placed in direct sunlight.